-In December 2016, using its authority under the newly strengthened Toxic Substances Control Act (TSCA), EPA proposed to ban the use of trichloroethylene (TCE) in aerosol degreasing and spot cleaning in dry cleaning facilities.
+In December 2016, using its authority under the newly strengthened Toxic Substances Control Act (TSCA), EPA proposed to ban the use of trichloroethylene (TCE) in aerosol degreasing and spot cleaning in dry cleaning facilities, after finding excessive risks to workers, consumers, and bystanders.
 This marked the first time in nearly 3 decades that EPA tried to restrict a chemical under TSCA.
 In January 2017, the agency proposed a second ban on the use of TCE in vapor degreasing.

 Why hasn't the EPA finalized the bans?